 Managing Director, Darron Raw, who oversees the rafting operation has been guiding whitewater rafting trips since 1989 and is one of the the pioneers of river rafting in Southern Africa.
 He is also a founder member of APA.

 Is the water clean?

-Bilharzia is known to occur in almost every east-flowing river in Africa and it is highly likely that it occurs in certain sections of the Usutu.
+Bilharzia is known to occur in almost every east-flowing river in Africa and it is highly likely that it occurs in certain sections of the Usutu and Komati rivers.
 It does not however appear to be prevalent in the section where we raft.
-This conclusion is drawn from the fact that our river guides, many of whom grew up bathing in its waters, have never shown positive results from bilharzia tests.
-This parasite is a nasty piece of work though and our advice to anyone who travels in Africa, Asia or South America is to have a test 6 months to a year after returning home, as bilharzia can remain undetected for decades before irrepairable organ damage is detected.
+This conclusion is drawn from the fact that our river guides, many of whom grew up bathing in these waters, have never shown positive results from bilharzia tests.
+This parasite is a nasty piece of work though and our advice to anyone who travels in Africa, Asia or South America is to have a test 6 months to a year after returning home, as bilharzia can remain undetected for decades before irreparable organ damage is detected.

 Where is the closest medical assistance?

-There is clinic in Siphofaneni (15-30min away), private hospitals in Manzini and Ezulwini (45-60min away) and a Paramedic Service (Traumalink 911) based in Mbabane (60-80min away).
-There is no helicopter evacuation service in Swaziland.
+There is clinic in Siphofaneni (15-30min away) from the Usutu, private hospitals in Manzini and Ezulwini (45-60min away) and a Paramedic Service (Traumalink 911) based in Mbabane (60-80min away).
+The closest facility to the Komati River is Piggs Peak hospital (90-120min away) There is no helicopter evacuation service in Swaziland.